Hello everyone!

 Save and exit: Ctrl+O → Enter → Ctrl+X.

-Adjust permissions for WordPress to work correctly:
+Adjust the permissions for WordPress to work correctly:

 cd /var/www/html